Spatiotemporal Visualization of Long-Range Anisotropic Plasmon Polaritons in Hyperbolic MoOCl2: Results

-Time-resolved imaging of the dynamics of HPPs in space and time allows for direct extraction of their phase and group velocities and watching the interaction of HPPs with nanoscale structures such as flake edges.
-Using a Michelson interferometer (Figure S15), we create a pair of phase-locked laser pulses that are controlled in time with a mechanical stage that can precisely create time-steps $<1$ fs, to directly image the dynamics of HPPs.
+Time-resolved imaging of the dynamics of LRAPPs in space and time allows for direct extraction of their phase and group velocities and observation of the interaction of LRAPPs with nanoscale structures such as flake edges.
+In a TR-PEEM experiment, a Michelson interferometer (Supplementary Figure 8) creates a pair of phase-locked laser pulses that are controlled in time with a mechanical stage which can precisely create time-steps $<1$ fs, to directly image the dynamics of {LRAPPs}.
 The two laser pulses incident on the sample create a complex set of interferences due to light-light, light-plasmon, and plasmon-plasmon interactions.
-We apply time-domain Fourier filtering \cite{dai2020plasmonic-7e1,spektor2019mixing-79c,dabrowski2020ultrafast-cc0}, as described in the Supplementary Information (Figure S3), and extract the dynamics that are first order in the driving laser frequency.
+To isolate the dynamic contribution, we perform pixel wise time-domain Fourier filtering of the raw data \cite{dai2020plasmonic-7e1,spektor2019mixing-79c,dabrowski2020ultrafast-cc0}, as shown in Supplementary Figure 9, and extract the in-plane light-plasmon interactions that are first order in the driving laser frequency. {Please note that our laser pulse duration is approximately 30 fs, therefore, we primarily focused our analysis, including the PEEM snapshots in Figure }\ref{fig:group_phase_velocity} {and the calculations of phase and group velocities, to time delays at least 30 fs after time-zero (pump-probe temporal overlap).
+This is because light-light interactions dominate near time-zero, whereas light-plasmon interferences are dominant at longer delays, as established in previous interferometric TR-PEEM studies }\cite{spektor2019mixing-79c, davis2017subfemtosecond-8f9, dai2020plasmonic-7e1}.